Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Interactivity is the single biggest cost driver.
 The Chapman Alliance benchmarking study established a framework for this over a decade ago, and the industry still uses it.
 The framework sorts eLearning into three levels based on how much the learner actually does.
 Hours below refer to development work per one hour of finished course:

 The ranges overlap on purpose.
 A sophisticated Level 2 course and a simple Level 3 course can take the same amount of work.
 The label matters less than a realistic count of hours.
-Do the math: at a fully-loaded internal rate of $100 per hour, even a Level 1 course costs $5,000 to $12,500 in labour alone, before tool licenses, stock imagery, or anyone's time to manage the project.
+At a fully-loaded internal rate of $100 per hour, even a Level 1 course costs $5,000 to $12,500 in labor alone, before tool licenses, stock imagery, or anyone's time to manage the project.

 Content volume and seat time